Lionsgate fourth quarter results hit by costs

 The marketing costs for ‘The Hunger Games,’ combined with charges related to Lions Gate’s January acquisition of Summit Entertainment for $412.5 million are chiefly responsible for the studio’s large fourth quarter earnings loss.

-Lions Gate racked up $49 million in charges related to the Summit deal, broken out into $36 million in costs and another $13 million in increased stock appreciation rights.
-Taken together, the total equates to a charge of about 36 cents per share.
+Lions Gate racked up $51 million in charges related to the Summit deal, broken out into $38 million in costs and another $13 million in increased stock appreciation rights.
+Taken together, the total equates to a charge of just under 37 cents per share.

 As a result of the Summit deal, Lions Gate will inherit the final installment in the ‘Twilight’ vampire movie franchise, which is slated for release in November.
 A ‘Hunger Games’ sequel is due a year later, in November 2013.